aditya123473892/wagtail/Google-Summer-of-Code-2022.md

 ## Make Wagtail editor guide a stand-alone project

+For project questions or comments, use [GSoC 2022: Editor's Guide - Separate Repo or Website #7824](https://github.com/wagtail/wagtail/discussions/7824).

 ### Summary

 - The goal is to [pull out the existing editor's guide](https://github.com/wagtail/wagtail/discussions/7824) from static documentation to a stand-alone project that can be translated, built upon and even used to generate custom guides for more complex usages of Wagtail.